-Ed Wilson (’43), “Mr. Wake Forest,” is Provost Emeritus and former English Professor of WFU.
-In 2002, Ed Wilson received the North Carolina Award for Public Service for his enormous contributions to WFU and his devotion to North Carolina, and in 2004 he received WFU’s Medallion of Merit.
-He frequently delivers speeches and essays on the values of WFU and recently completed The History of Wake Forest University, Volume V.
+Ed Wilson (’43) is Provost Emeritus and former English Professor of WFU.
+In 2002, Ed received the North Carolina Award for Public Service for his enormous contributions to WFU and his devotion to North Carolina, and in 2004 he received the WFU Medallion of Merit.
+He frequently delivers speeches and essays on the values of Wake Forest and recently completed The History of Wake Forest University, Volume V.

 John York (’77), who was born in Winston-Salem and grew up in Yadkin County, has taught English for over thirty years and in 2003 was named Teacher of the Year by the N.C.
 English Teachers Association.
 At WFU, John studied with poets A.R.
-Ammons and Emily Wilson, and in 2011, he received the James Applewhite Poetry Prize from the North Carolina Literary Review.
-He published Naming the Constellations, a poetry chapbook, in 2010, and in 2012 he will publish his first full-length collection, Cold Spring Rising (Press 53) in 2012.
+Ammons and Emily Wilson.
+In 2011, he received the James Applewhite Poetry Prize from the North Carolina Literary Review.
+He published his first full-length collection, Cold Spring Rising (Press 53) in 2012.
 In 2014, he won the Linda Flowers Literary Award from the North Carolina Humanities Council for “O Beautiful Bug,” a memoir which was published online by Indy Week and in a chapbook by Jacar Press.
 His poetry has recently appeared in Appalachian Journal, Kenyon Review Online, and Tar River Poetry.

 Phoebe Zerwick is a prize-winning investigative journalist, narrative writer, and now associate professor of the practice at WFU.
 In recent years, she has reported on the Syrian refugee crisis and abortion for such publications as National Geographic online, The Nation online, and Glamour magazine.
 Phoebe’s work has been recognized by The Nieman Foundation for Journalism at Harvard University, Investigative Reporters and Editors, the Society of Professional Journalists, and the HBO documentary The Trials of Darryl Hunt.

 Lovers of the written word unite!